chaoss/wg-dei/focus-areas/leadership/leadership-principles.md

 # Focus Area: Inclusive Leadership

- > “Diversity is a number, inclusion a process, equity an outcome.” — [Jess Mitchell](https://twitter.com/jesshmitchell)

 Leadership is central to project and community culture, and thus requires intentional design, and accountability for the inclusion of others.